venkywarriors/Generic-functions-Selenium-java/Linux.md

 ## Basic Linux Commands
-:+1: Click this link to view <a href="https://github.com/venkywarriors/Generic-functions-Selenium-java/blob/master/linux-commands-cheat-sheet-pdf.pdf" title="Click here to view Cheet sheet">*Cheet sheet* </a><br>
+Click this link to view <a href="https://github.com/venkywarriors/Generic-functions-Selenium-java/blob/master/linux-commands-cheat-sheet-pdf.pdf" title="Click here to view Cheet sheet">*Cheet sheet* </a><br>
+Executing Selenium Scripts on Linux Ubuntu Machine
 | Command | Description |
 | --- | --- |
 | `ls` | Lists all files and directories in the current directory |